charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 - In [Plessy v Ferguson](https://en.wikipedia.org/wiki/Plessy_v._Ferguson) (1896), they voted 7-1 to endorse the doctrine of "separate but equal," opening the door to racially segregated housing, schooling, and transportation.
 Millions of African Americans were adversely affected throughout the 20th century.
 - In [Buck v Bell](https://en.wikipedia.org/wiki/Buck_v._Bell) (1927), SCOTUS voted 8-1 to allow forced sterilization of the "feeble minded" and "promiscuous".
 State laws resulted in the surgical sterilization of [over 60k Americans](https://www.cato.org/publications/commentary/united-states-once-sterilized-tens-thousands-heres-how-supreme-court-allowed) Americans, and disproportionately women of color.
 - In [Korematsu v US](https://en.wikipedia.org/wiki/Korematsu_v._United_States) (1944), SCOTUS voted 6-3 to allow FDR's incarceration of Japanese Americans, including US citizens, for the duration of WWII.
 Over 100k people were forcibly relocated, robbed of their homes and businesses.

+...

+...

+In hindsight, it feels like the courts have always been involved in civil rights, but that's not the case

+Courts today are an important vehicle for civil rights

+founders couldn't have known that would be the case